 - Laure Zanna: Laure is a Professor of Mathematics and Atmosphere/Ocean Science at the Courant Institute of Mathematical Sciences at New York University.
 CURP topic: Machine Learning for Climate.

-- Wenda Zhou: Wenda is a post-doctoral researcher at the NYU Center for Data Science and the Flatiron Institute.
+- Wenda Zhou: Wenda is a Moore Sloan Faculty Fellow at the NYU Center for Data Science and the Flatiron Institute.
 CURP topic: machine learning for chemistry and force-field learning.

 3. Description of Previous Summer / Research Experiences